RainbowHackerHorse/vzvol/README.md

 vzvol is a tool to assist in the creation of ZFS zvols as storage for various virtualization providers.

 ## What
-Creates a ZFS zvol, and configures permissions Creates and registers a VirtualBox VMDK shim for the zvol if you ask nicely.
+Creates a ZFS zvol, and configures permissions, and creates and registers a VirtualBox VMDK shim for the zvol if you ask nicely.

 ## Why
 This allows you to use the zvol to back a disk for VirtualBox, bhyve, or other virtualization providers.